Smoked Pork Spare Ribs Just Got Better

 As you can see, I was able to get a beautiful smoke ring and the flavor was out of this world!

-When smoking ribs, you are looking for about 185-190 degrees F for the ribs to be at the proper tenderness.
+When smoking ribs, you are looking for about 195°F for the ribs to be at the proper tenderness.
 Most of us check the bend on the ribs or pull a couple ribs in opposite directions to see if they are done but you can use the Thermapen to check the ribs if you want to be accurate.

-The thermapen is highly accurate, reads within just a second or two and has a smaller diameter probe which makes it easy to insert it between the bones and get a good reading.
+The thermapen is highly accurate, reads within just a couple of seconds and has a smaller diameter probe which makes it easy to insert it between the bones and get a good reading.

 Other thermometers won’t work quite so well on ribs.